GPUOpen-LibrariesAndSDKs/MxGPU-Virtualization/README.md

 # GIM

+# This repository has been replaced by https://github.com/amd/MxGPU-Virtualization.
+Please visit the new repository for support with current GPUs.

 ```javascript
 Copyright (c) 2014-2019 Advanced Micro Devices, Inc. All rights reserved.
 Permission is hereby granted, free of charge, to any person obtaining a copy